hannahturk/AIProject7/README.md

-# AIProject7
+# AI Project 7
-a website to illustrate the techniques behind my final AI project.
+A website to illustrate the techniques behind my final AI project.